christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.21](/images/JubaI.jpg){:width="400px"}

 Fig. 1.21.
 Coin depicting Iuba I, king of Mauretania (a territory that encompassed most of North Africa).
-Julius Caesar "adopted" his son Juba II who's full name was Gaius Iulius Iuba, prenomen and nomen after Gaius Iulius Caesar, and 'Iuba' is likely a diminutive of 'Iehuva' which traces to Jove/Jupiter.
-Juba I was the claimed royal heir of the Massylii tribe, which is the 'Messiah' lineage from David's firstborn son with Saul's daughter Michal
+Julius Caesar adopted his son Juba II who's full name was Gaius Iulius Iuba, prenomen and nomen after Gaius Iulius Caesar, and 'Iuba' is likely a diminutive of 'Iehuva' which traces to Jove/Jupiter.
+Juba I was the claimed royal heir of the Massylii tribe, which is the 'Messiah' lineage from David's firstborn son with Saul's daughter Michal.
+Juba II was the biological son of Cleopatra aka Dynamis and her father Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator.

 ![Fig.1.22](/images/Kanites.jpg){:width="400px"}